6dam/HayBox/README.md

 ![image](img/OLED_pico_wiring_guide.png)

 A 128x64 OLED display can be connected to the Raspberry Pi Pico in order to display an input viewer as well as the current communication backend and mode.
-The code is contained to `/config/pico/config.cpp` and the added libraries.
-Note: The display does not refresh when booting into the Switch communication backend.
-Looking into fixing this.
+The code is contained to `/config/pico/config.cpp` and the added libraries(`/lib/BitBang_I2C` and `/lib/OneBitDisplay`).

+Display options may be configured within the `setup1()` loop of `/config/pico/config.cpp`.
+Change the `leftLayout`, `centerLayout`, and `rightLayout` variables to match your desired option prior to compiling.
+Options include circular/square buttons, WASD, 19-button, htangl, etc. By default, the options are set to display a 20-button layout with circles.

+Bug: Display does not refresh properly when connecting to PC via usb while using the Switch communication backend.
+All other modes/communication backends confirmed to work properly.

-Reference the pinout chart below if considering using a different set of sequential pins for SDA/SCL. i2c0 or i2c1 must be set in the config depending on which two pins you select. (i.e. pins 10 and 11 are set by default, so i2c1 is selected.)
+Reference the pinout chart below if considering using a different set of sequential pins for SDA/SCL. i2c0 or i2c1 must be set in the config depending on which two pins you select. (i.e. pins 8 and 9 are set by default, so i2c0 is selected.)

 ![image](img/Raspberry_pi_pico_w_pinout.png)